Voters Decide Key Mayoral Races, Last Call In Miami Beach In Tuesday's Election

 Homestead and Sunny Isles Beach are also voting on new mayors.

-Voters will also decide whether Biscayne Gardens will become the newest city to be incorporated in the County.READ MORE: New Florida Lottery Holiday-Themed Scratch-Off Games Are Here To 'Sleigh' This Holiday Season
+Voters will also decide whether Biscayne Gardens will become the newest city to be incorporated in the County.READ MORE: Crowded Congressional Race To Fill Late Rep. Alcee Hastings' Seat Has Pros & Unknowns

 In Broward, the high-profile Democratic primary for Florida’s 20th Congressional District is taking place.
 There are nearly a dozen Democrats vying for their party’s nomination for the seat left open by the death of Rep. Alcee L. Hastings (D).